-In the past, the attorneys at MIRAGEAS & AVERY, LLC have represented residential and commercial contractors, subcontractors, suppliers, developers, engineers, surveyors, project managers and other design professionals.
+In the past, the attorneys at MIRAGEAS & AVERY have represented residential and commercial contractors, subcontractors, suppliers, developers, engineers, surveyors, project managers and other design professionals.

 Areas of Focus